Vallium/ft_ls42/README.md

 `./ft_ls -a`
 >do not ignore entries starting with "."

--d, --directory
+`./ft_ls -d`
-	      list directory entries instead of contents, and do not  dereference symbolic links.
+>list directory entries instead of contents, and do not  dereference symbolic links

+`./ft_ls -g`
--g     like -l, but do not list owner.
+>like -l, but do not list owner